i358/discord-message-deleter/README.md

 1. Go to the [Releases](https://github.com/i358/discordMessageDeleter/releases) page
 2. Download the latest release for your system
 3. Extract the zip file
-4. Create a `.env` file using the provided `.env.example` template
+4. Edit the provided `.env` file with your credentials
-5. Add your credentials to the `.env` file
+5. Run the program

 ### Option 2: Build from Source
 1. Clone the repository: